 Managing an online business is tough.
 There are so many variables for you to monitor, and automating your sales funnel takes a lot of pressure off your shoulders.

 For starters, you must make an infographic of the existing sales funnel for your business.
-Traditional funnels begin with awareness leading to interest resulting in desire and conclude with action by the customer to become a new customer for the company.
+Traditional funnels begin with awareness leading to interest resulting in desire and conclude with the customer’s action to become a new customer.

 Identify Content Needs

-Once you have this infographic in front of you, it should become easier to decide on the information that you must deliver to your customers at each stage of the funnel.
+Once you have this infographic in front of you, it should become easier to decide on the information you must deliver to your customers at each funnel stage.
 Identifying the content your customers are likely to demand at each stage of the funnel is the first step towards automating the entire process.

 This is the first step in your sales funnel.
-At this stage, customers are not aware of your sales offering and must be informed about the problems they have that your solutions can help solve.
+At this stage, customers are not aware of your sales offering and must be informed about their problems that your solutions can help solve.

 Once you’ve got your leads interested in your offering, it is time to nurture them.
 At this step, you need to provide more information, but of a slightly different kind compared to the awareness stage.
 Remember, by this time, your leads are already interested to know more, so you must send content that they want.

-An excellent way to research the content preference of your target audience is by looking at popular keywords in your niche.
+An excellent way to research your target audience’s content preference is by looking at popular keywords in your niche.
 For example, if you run an online apparel store, your keywords might sound like “best chinos for men” or “latest fashion trends for women.”

 Publishing keyword-rich content befitting your niche is essential to assume an educated position among your competitors.
 Let your customers know that you are an authority on the subject.